 She is the author of numerous publications related to her research interests, including her books, Catalytic Conversations: Organizational Communication and Innovation, and Conversational Learning: An Experiential Approach to Knowledge Creation.

-Dr. Michelle Broeckelman-Post is the Basic Course Director and an Assistant Professor in the Department of Communication.
+Dr. Melissa Broeckelman-Post is the Basic Course Director and an Associate Professor in the Department of Communication.
 She is responsible for planning, supervising, assessing, and improving the communication courses that meet the general education requirement at Mason.
 Each year, she is responsible for recruiting, training, and supervising a staff of 50-60 instructors who teach 3,700-4,000 undergraduate students per year in these courses.
 In 2016, her program was the recipient of the NCA Basic Course Division Program of Excellence Award, which recognizes introductory communication course programs that can serve as best practice models for programs across the country.
 In 2015, she was the recipient of the NCA Basic Course Division Textbook of Distinction Award for the textbook that she extensively adapted to meet the specific needs to Mason’s students, instructors, and program.
-Michelle is also serving as the co-chair of the Social Science Research Council’s Measuring College Learning Project Panel on Pubic Speaking as was a co-recipient of a National Communication Association Advancing the Discipline Grant for A National-Level Assessment of Core Competencies in the Basic Communication Course.
+Melissa is also serving as the co-chair of the Social Science Research Council’s Measuring College Learning Project Panel on Pubic Speaking as was a co-recipient of a National Communication Association Advancing the Discipline Grant for A National-Level Assessment of Core Competencies in the Basic Communication Course.

-Michelle is the co-author of two national communication textbooks, The Speaker’s Primer and Communication Pathways, and serves on the editorial boards of Communication Education, Communication Teacher, The Basic Communication Course Annual, and Journal of Communication Pedagogy.
+Melissa is the co-author of two national communication textbooks, The Speaker’s Primer and Communication Pathways, and serves on the editorial boards of Communication Education, Communication Teacher, The Basic Communication Course Annual, and Journal of Communication Pedagogy.
 She is also a quantitative methods and mixed-methods research specialist who conducts research in communication assessment, communication pedagogy, and instructional communication.
 She has published research in Communication Education, The Basic Communication Course Annual, Journalism and Mass Communication Educator, Communication Teacher, Journal of Media Literacy Education, IIIE Transactions on Education, and other academic journals.

 Dr. Beth Cabrera's mission is to help people build more joyful, meaningful lives.
 As an author, researcher, and speaker, she teaches individuals strategies for achieving greater success and well-being.
 She has a special interest in helping women create lives they love.
 Beth also advises companies how to design positive work environments where people thrive.